 A: One thing you should always do is clean the filter every time you finish using the tool.
 That way, it's ready to use the next time you need it, and it will last longer.

 Q: Won’t I use more paint with an airless sprayer?

 A: Yes.
 Typically, sprayers use 40 percent more paint than you'd use with a brush or roller.
 However, it can depend on the type of sprayer you're using as well as how you apply the paint.

 Our pick for the best airless paint sprayer is the Graco Magnum 262800 X5 Stand Airless Paint Sprayer.
 It's easy to use and has many functions that make it perfect for a wide variety of applications.

-For a more budget-friendly option, consider the Fujiwara Paint Sprayer Electric HVLP Airless Paint Gun.
+For a more budget-friendly option, consider the Wagner Spraytech 0529010 Paint Sprayer.